 A continuation of the concepts and software expertise developed in CIS 275.
-Students will cover advanced SOL and database administration techniques and program on an enterprise level database.
+Students will cover advanced SQL and database administration techniques and program on an enterprise level database.
 Registration-Enforced Prerequisite: CIS 275 and CIS 233CS or instructor approval.
-3 lecture, 2 lecture/lab hrs/wk.
-F server image management; DNS; Active Directory; virtualization; user and password management; group policy objects; remote access; file, Windows, and network security, including AAA; file services; update management; and performance monitoring and management.
-This course will help students prepare for a current Microsoft Certified Professional Exam.
-Registration-Enforced Prerequisite: CIS 240M or instructor approval.
-3 lecture, 2 lecture/lab hrs/wk.
-S
+3 lecture, 2 lecture/lab hrs/wk E